About Us

 TUNBRIDGE GALLERY

 Tunbridge Gallery was first established in 2009 in Margaret River to showcase aboriginal art in the South West.
 In 2013 another gallery space was opened in Subiaco, Western Australia and in 2015 the Margaret River gallery was closed.
 In 2018 the Subiaco gallery relocated to its new home in Cottesloe.
 In 2020, we reopened in Margaret River, calling that space “tg too”.
-In December 2023, this gallery is returning to its roots as “Tunbridge Gallery Margaret River” and moving back into the Constellations building, this time on the ground floor with highway frontage.
+In December 2023, this gallery returned to its roots as “Tunbridge Gallery Margaret River” and moved back into the Constellations building, this time on the ground floor with highway frontage.

 Both locations stock a large selection of paintings and prints from all the Kimberley art centres, paintings from the Pilbara, paintings and weaving from the Western Desert and APY Lands communities, as well as bark paintings, wood sculpture and baskets from Arnhem Land and painting and wood carvings from the Tiwi Islands.
 All work is sourced from art centres owned and run by aboriginal communities.
 In Margaret River we are also proud to showcase works by Wadandi and Noongar artists.